 - Tx Power: 1 W

-In order to reliably control the satellite in all cases of orientation, a two-monopole, circular polarization antenna mounted on UPSat’s deployment mechanism has been designed.
+In order to reliably control the satellite in all cases of orientation, a turnstile dipole, circular polarization antenna to be mounted on UPSat’s deployment mechanism has been designed.
 The antenna has a simulated 2.14 dBi gain and beamwidth of 141 degrees.

 The ground station, currently under development, will be based on Aristotle University of Thessaloniki and be a part of the SatNOGS global network of satellite ground stations.